kojiishi/git-iblame/README.md

 Re-computing the hisotry annotations for different trees is also instant.
-Unlike the [`git blame`] which needs to read from the disk each time it is ran, the `git-iblame` can build the history for different trees instantly from its own data structure kept in memory.
+Unlike the [`git blame`] which needs to read from the disk each time it is ran, the `git-iblame` can compute the history for different trees instantly from its own data structure in memory.

 [`git blame`]: https://git-scm.com/docs/git-blame
 [git2]: https://docs.rs/git2/latest/git2/